**What is childhood trauma?**

 - You can conduct this like an interview during your first appointment with them.
 If you opt for this, do not expect them to answer.
 Given that childhood trauma is a difficult subject to talk about, even among close family/friends, it's even more complicated when talking about it to professionals and strangers.
 Before anything, you have to make them feel they can trust you and that your clinical space is safe for them.

 - The second choice is to hand them a copy of the questionnaire and have them answer it on time.
 This gives them the distance, space, and time to think about their childhood traumas and answer accordingly.
-Just make sure to agree as to when you should receive a fully-accomplished questionnaire.
+Just make sure to agree on when you should receive a fully-accomplished questionnaire.

 Now, how do they answer the items?
 It's simple.
 They just have to select any one of the following per item: